Let’s Study Isaac Newton!

 It’s often easy to forget that Isaac Newton lived during the Scientific Revolution and the Age of Enlightenment.
 When Newton is studied closely there is evidence everywhere of his impact on science, literature, and politics in England and throughout Europe.

-The FREE mini-course below will give you a glimpse of what was happening around Newton and why his contribution to science and history were so important then and how they were a foundation for ongoing scientific discoveries.
+The FREE mini-course below will give you a glimpse of what was happening around Newton and why his contribution to science and history was so important then and how they were a foundation for ongoing scientific discoveries.

 Studying Isaac Newton is a great “anytime” activity!